-When it comes to Jewish tours of Prague there are two main companies that most people choose to use: Precious Legacy Tours and Wittman Tours.
-Both are discussed below to give a good idea which is best for the individual tourist’s tastes.
+When it comes to Jewish tours of Prague, there are two main companies that most people choose to use: Precious Legacy Tours and Wittman Tours.
+Both are discussed below to give a good idea of which is best for the individual tourist’s tastes.

-Precious Legacy Tours (www.legacytours.net) offer tours to various different places of interest for Jewish visitors, which includes a three hour walking tour of the city of Prague’s Josefov district.
+Precious Legacy Tours (www.legacytours.net) offer tours to various places of interest for Jewish visitors, including a three-hour walking tour of the city of Prague’s Josefov district.
 The fee for this is 630 CZK per person and includes the price of admission for four different synagogues, although visitors must pay an additional 200 CZK to enter the Staronova Synagogue.
-There is also a six hour tour to Terezin for 1,300 CZK per person and the option to organize custom tours for two people for 1,300 CZK per hour.
+There is also a six-hour tour to Terezin for 1,300 CZK per person and the option to organize custom tours for two people for 1,300 CZK per hour.

-First buy your ticket at Pinkas Synagogue, and explore the synagogue and the adjacent Old Jewish Cemetery, which leads you to the Ceremonial Hall and Klaus Synagogue.
+First, buy your ticket at Pinkas Synagogue, and explore the synagogue and the adjacent Old Jewish Cemetery, which leads you to the Ceremonial Hall and Klaus Synagogue.
 After visiting those sights, stroll a few blocks to the Old-New Synagogue.
 Here you might take a coffee break at Franz Kafka Café before finishing up at the museum-like Maisel Synagogue and the Spanish Synagogue.
-Worth visit is nearby Prague’s fine Museum of Medieval Art, situated only a few blocks from the Spanish Synagogue.
+A worth visit is nearby Prague’s fine Museum of Medieval Art, situated only a few blocks from the Spanish Synagogue.

 TIP: book online Jewish Town Tour.